Biorthogonal Greedy Algorithms in Convex Optimization: Introduction

 Another way of obtaining a sparse minimizer (without changing the optimization problem) is to procedurally construct a sequence of minimizers with an increasing support, or, more generally, to design an algorithm that after $m$ iterations provides a point $x_m$ such that $E(x_m)$ is close to the $\inf_{x \in S} E(x)$ and that $x_m$ is $m$-sparse with respect to $\D$, i.e.

-A wide class of algorithms that fit such requirements is the greedy algorithms in approximation theory, see e.g. \cite{D}, \cite{VTbook}.
+A wide class of algorithms that fit such requirements is the class of greedy algorithms in approximation theory, see e.g.~\cite{D}, \cite{VTbook}.
 A typical problem of greedy approximation is the following.
 Let $X$ be a Banach space with the norm $\|\cdot\|$ and let $\D$ be a dictionary, i.e. a dense set of semi-normalized elements of $X$.
-The goal of a greedy algorithm is to obtain a sparse (with respect to the dictionary $\D$) approximation of a given element $f \in X$.
-Greedy algorithms are iterative by design and generally after $m$ iterations a greedy algorithm constructs an $m$-term linear combination with respect to $\D$ that approximates the element $f$.
+The goal of a greedy algorithm is, for a given element $f \in X$, to obtain a sparse approximation with respect to the dictionary $\D$.
+Greedy algorithms are iterative by design and generally after $m$ iterations a greedy algorithm provides an $m$-term linear combination of the elements from the dictionary $\D$ that approximates the given element $f$.

-It is easy to reframe a greedy approximation problem as a convex optimization problem.
+It is easy to reframe a greedy approximation problem as a problem of convex function optimization.
 Indeed, for a given dictionary $\D$ consider the set of all $m$-term linear combinations with respect to $\D$ ($m$-sparse with respect to $\D$ elements):

 Greedy algorithms in approximation theory are designed to provide a simple way to build good approximants of $f$ from $\Sigma_m(\D)$, hence the problem of greedy approximation is the following:

 Clearly, problem~\eqref{eq:opt_ga} is a constrained optimization problem of the real-valued convex function $E(x) := \|f - x\|$ over the manifold $\Sigma_m(\D) \subset X$.